funkygao/gafka/cmd/kateway/README.md

 ### TODO

 - [ ] cf.ChannelBufferSize=20
+- [ ] sub batch will not work if gzip enabled
 - [ ] sub with delayed ack
   - StatusNotModified
   - what if rebalanced, and ack buffered p/o